This easy pita pizza recipe transitions nicely from summer to school time, by using the grill to make a healthy lunch box main or after-school snack.

 If the weather gets too chilly for grilling (I know, perish the thought!), don’t be afraid to take to the stove for these pita pizzas.
 The vegetables can be roasted or sautéed, and the pitas can be toasted in a pan for just a minute over medium heat.

-For gluten-free, all is not lost.
-Believe it or not, gluten-free pitas do exist, both store-bought and homemade.
-If you can’t locate them and aren’t up for the baking challenge, simple switch to corn tortillas for an equally delicious flat pizza.
-You can even expand on the Mexican influence by swapping the hummus for dairy-free guacamole.
+For gluten-free pita pizza, seek out store-bought pitas or go with homemade.
+If you can’t locate them and aren’t up for the baking challenge, switch to corn tortillas for a tostada-style pizza.
+You can even expand on the Mexican influence by swapping the hummus for dairy-free guacamole, which is also soy-free.

 - 4 tablespoons olive oil, divided